The Legendrian knot complement problem: Computing the Thurston--Bennequin Invariant of a Legendrian knot in a surgery diagram

-To prove the Contact Dehn Surgery Theorem \ref{thm:contact2} one first determines with the Surgery Theorem by Gordon-Luecke \ref{thm:gordon-luecke2} all surgeries that lead again to $S^3$.
+To prove Theorem~\ref{thm:contact2} one first determines with Theorem~\ref{thm:gordon-luecke2} all surgeries that lead again to $S^3$.
 The main problem is then that there are always many different choices for extending the contact structure over the new glued-in solid torus.
 But a very simple proof can be given by finding some new Legendrian knots in the exteriors of the surgery knots, that violates the Bennequin inequality in the new contact manifold.
-For doing this I want to present in this section a formula for computing the Thurston-Bennequin invariant of a Legendrian knot in a surgered manifold.
+For doing this we want to present in this section a formula for computing the Thurston--Bennequin invariant of a Legendrian knot in a surgered manifold.

-The main problem when doing this, is that the Thurston-Bennequin invariant is only defined for nullhomologous (or rationally nullhomologous) knots and a surgery in general destroys this property.
-But as long as the resulting manifold is a homology sphere (or a rationally homology sphere) every knot has to be nullhomologous (or rationally nullhomologous).
-In this case formulas for computing the new Thurston-Bennequin invariants out of the old ones and out of the algebraic surgery dates are given in \cite[Lemma~6.6]{LOSS}, \cite[Lemma~2]{GO} and \cite[Lemma~6.4]{C}.
+The main problem when doing this is that the Thurston--Bennequin invariant is only defined for nullhomologous (or rationally nullhomologous) knots and a surgery, in general, destroys this property.
+But as long as the resulting manifold is a homology sphere (or a rational homology sphere) every knot has to be nullhomologous (or rationally nullhomologous).
+In this case formulas for computing the new Thurston--Bennequin invariants out of the old ones and out of the algebraic surgery data are given in~\cite[Lemma~6.6]{LOSS},~\cite[Lemma~2]{GO} and~\cite[Lemma~6.4]{C}.
+However, these formulas only work contact $(\pm1)$-surgeries and since we are concerned with a general contact $r$-surgery these formulas cannot be used here.
+Therefore, we present now a new formula to compute the Thurston--Bennequin invariant of a Legendrian knot presented in a general rationally contact $r$-surgery diagram along Legendrian knots.
+Moreover, our formula works also in general contact manifolds, for contact surgeries along non-Legendrian knots and also simplifies the computations in contact $(\pm1)$-surgery diagrams.

-Here I first want to give an easy (and easy to check) condition (out of the algebraic surgery data) when such a knot is nullhomologous in the new manifold.
-If this is the case I secondly show how to compute out of this dates the new Thurston-Bennequin invariant.
+Building up on this and using the formulas in~\cite{LOSS,GO,C} one can also get formulas for computing rotation numbers of Legendrian knots, self-linking numbers of transverse knots and the $\de_3$-invariant of the resulting contact manifold in general contact $(1/n)$-surgery diagrams along Legendrian knots~\cite{DK}.
+In~\cite{DKK,DK2} similar formulas are given for computing the classical invariants of Legendrian knots sitting on the page of a contact open book.